-- Statements written on a physician's prescription pad, or those written by the student and then signed by a health care provider, are not deemed to be sufficient as documentation of disability. - A parent or close relative of the student is not deemed to be a qualified professional for the purposes of providing disability documentation in support of accommodation requests.
+- A secondary school plan such as an Individualized Education Plan (IEP) or 504 Plan does not alone constitute documentation of disability but may be included in a student's overall documentation submission. - Statements written on a physician's prescription pad, or those written by the student and then signed by a health care provider, are not sufficient as documentation of a disability. - A parent or close relative of the student will not be considered a qualified professional for the purposes of providing disability documentation in support of accommodation requests. - While reliable disability diagnosis documentation is required, King University does not grant accommodations solely based on the recommendations of care providers.
+The determination is made based on all information relevant to the documented functional limitations caused by the disability in relation to the academic and/or residence life program.

-Documentation may be submitted to the Office of Learning & Disability Services in electronic format (PDF preferred) at the time of the completion of the Accommodation Request Form, emailed to disability@king.edu, or mailed to: King University, Office of Learning & Disability Services, 1350 King College Rd., Bristol, TN 37620.
+Documentation may be submitted to the Office of Learning & Disability Services in electronic format (PDF preferred) at the time of the completion of the Accommodation Request Form, submitted using our Secure Document Upload, or mailed to: King University, Office of Learning & Disability Services, 1350 King College Rd., Bristol, TN 37620.